piranna/piranna.github.io/pages/projects.md

 based on WebRTC DataChannels, it evolved into a transport-agnostic streams-oriented communications protocol for general purpose heavily influenced and based by [Node.js streams](https://nodejs.org/api/stream.html).
-Taking ideas from P2P architectures, it implements advanced features like asynchronous send and reception, flow control with backpressure, use multiple transports in parallel, or auto-recovering.
+Taking ideas from P2P architectures (conceptually, I consider it myself [ShareIt!](#ShareIt!)
+2.0), it implements advanced features like asynchronous send and reception, flow control with backpressure, use multiple transports in parallel, or auto-recovering.